Workplace Accommodations - Human Resources at Ohio State

-In cases where employees seeking workstation adjustments that are NOT due to a specific medical reason or disability, Environmental Health and Safety (EHS) has implemented an office ergonomics program.
+For Ohio State employees who use computers, an online tutorial on office ergonomics is available through BuckeyeLearn.
+If you need additional help after completing the tutorial, Environmental Health and Safety has implemented an office ergonomics program.
 Complete the Ergonomic Assessment Request form to request a workstation ergonomic training or for more information go to Occupational Health and Safety Programs and Services or call (614) 292-1284 for further assistance.

 Sit/stand desks for preventative/general health reasons

 When an adjustable height desk is for preventative/general health benefits, a workplace assessment is NOT required.
 The decision to purchase the equipment is at the discretion of the employee’s department.

 Some points to consider when evaluating a request include:

 - Does the employee perform 4 hours or more of computer work throughout the day?

 - Is the employee required to continuously remain at the workstation for greater than 2 hours, and is the employee’s ability to move around limited?

 - Has the employee tried taking regular breaks from sitting every 20-30 minutes, and has this adversely affected productivity or been unsuccessful

 There are two main types of adjustable height desks: